cosmicc/LEDSmartClock/README.md

 LED SmartClock is an ESP32-based wall clock built around an 8x32 WS2812B LED matrix.
 It combines a large-format clock display with GPS, NTP, weather, air-quality, and alert data, then exposes everything through a web dashboard, a configuration portal, and OTA firmware updates.

-Version `2.5.0` is the current v2 release.
-It includes the rewritten web interface, OTA flow, display scheduler cleanup, DHCP-aware NTP selection, configuration backup or restore, hardened weather-alert fallback handling, and key-based config storage.
+Version `2.5.2` is the current v2 release.
+It includes the rewritten web interface, OTA flow, display scheduler cleanup, DHCP-aware NTP selection, configuration backup or restore, hardened weather-alert fallback handling, DST-aware timezone handling, key-based config storage, and expanded GPS diagnostics.

 ## What It Does

 - Displays a large 12-hour or 24-hour clock on an 8x32 LED matrix.
 - Keeps time from GPS, NTP, and the onboard DS3231 RTC.
-- Resolves timezone automatically from IP geolocation or uses a fixed manual offset.
+- Resolves timezone automatically from IP geolocation with DST-aware timezone rules, or uses a fixed manual offset.
 - Resolves location from GPS, reverse geocoding, or fixed coordinates.
 - Shows rotating data blocks for date, current temperature, current weather, daily forecast, AQI, and weather alerts.
 - Adjusts brightness automatically from ambient light, with user bias controls.